Abuna Theophilos

-Abune Theophilos (24 April 1910 – 14 August 1979), also known as Abune Tewophilos, was the second Patriarch of the Ethiopian Orthodox Tewahedo Church.
-He officially succeeded Abuna Basilios in 1971 after he had assumed the role of acting patriarch upon Abuna Basilios's death in 1970.
+Abuna Theophilos (24 April 1910 – 14 August 1979), also known as Abune Tewophilos, was the second Patriarch of the Ethiopian Orthodox Tewahedo Church.
+He officially succeeded Abuna Basilios in 1971 after he had assumed the role of acting patriarch upon Abuna Basilios's death in 1970. - and through dedicated service to his church he ultimately became a martyr for his faith.

-Early life
+Early life and education as a theologian

-Abune Theophilos was born as Meliktu Jenbere on 24 April 1910 in the Parish of Debre Elias, district of Debre Marqos, in Gojjam.
-His parents were Ato Jenbere Wube and Woizero Zeritu Adelahu.
+Abuna Theophilos was born as Meliktu Jenbere on 24 April 1910 in the Parish of Debre Elias, district of Debre Marqos, in Gojjam.
+His parents were Ato („Mr.“) Jenbere Wube and Woizero („Mrs.“) Zeritu Adelahu.
 After serving and studying at the Monastery of Debre Elias and at the Addis Alem St. Mary of Zion Monastery, Meliktu Jenbere received monastic orders at the Monastery of Debre Libanos in 1937 and received ordination as a priest from Abuna Abraham, Archbishop of Gojjam.

 Career

 In 1942, not long after Emperor Haile Selassie returned from exile, Abba Meliktu was made administrating priest with the title of Memher of the Mekane Selassie ("House of the Trinity") Monastery in Addis Ababa.
 Later, with the completion of the Cathedral at this monastery, he was made Dean of this new Holy Trinity Cathedral with the title of Lique Siltanat ("Arch-hierarch").

 Then in 1947, Lique Siltanat Abba Meliktu traveled to Cairo with other high clerics to be made bishops by the Coptic Pope Yusab, the Patriarch of Alexandria.
-At the same time that Abuna Basilios became Ethiopia's first native-born Metropolitan Archbishop, Abba Meliktu was anointed as bishop of Harar with the name Abune Theophilos.
+At the same time that Abuna Basilios became Ethiopia's first native-born Metropolitan Archbishop, Abba Meliktu was anointed as bishop of Harar with the name Abuna Theophilos.
 He was also appointed as the personal representative of Pope Yusab to the Synod of the Ethiopian Orthodox Tewahedo Church.
-After Abune Basilios was made Patriarch of Ethiopia by the Coptic Pope Kyrillos, Abune Theophilos was elevated by the first Patriarch of Ethiopia to Archbishop of Harrar.
+After Abuna Basilios was made Patriarch of Ethiopia by the Coptic Pope Kyrillos, Abuna Theophilos was elevated by the first Patriarch of Ethiopia to Archbishop of Harrar.
 Between 1951 and 1970, Theophilos served as regent and deputy for the ailing Patriarch Abune Basilios, and towards the end of this period was performing the role of acting Patriarch.
 Theophilos attended the Congress of the World Council of Churches which was held at Uppsala in July 1968.
-Upon the death of Abune Basilios in 1970, Abune Theophilos was elected on 7 April 1971, confirmed by the Emperor on 13 April 1971 and enthroned in Addis Ababa on 9 May 1971 as the second Patriarch of Ethiopia.
+Upon the death of Abuna Basilios in 1970, Abuna Theophilos was elected on 7 April 1971, confirmed by the Emperor on 13 April 1971 and enthroned in Addis Ababa on 9 May 1971 as the second Patriarch of Ethiopia.